tier4/nebula/docs/index.md

 # Welcome to the Nebula documentation
 Welcome to the Nebula documentation.
-Here you will find information about the bakground of the project, how to install and use with ROS 2, and also how to add new sensors to the Nebula driver.
+Here you will find information about the background of the project, how to install and use with ROS 2, and also how to add new sensors to the Nebula driver.

 # About Nebula
 Nebula is a sensor driver platform that is designed to provide a unified framework for as wide a variety of devices as possible.